edHelper.com

 By Jennifer Kenny

-1 A veterinarian, or a doctor to animals, came in and spoke with William's class.
-Dr. Jones talked all about the care of animals.
+1 A veterinarian came in and spoke with William's class.
+Dr. Jones talked to the class about the care of animals.
 Then the class had a question and answer session.

 2 The last question of the visit was an interesting one.
 Max asked, "Can animals make a person sick?"
 The class chuckled because they thought that was a very silly question.